unifr-digits/Freexa/README.md

 ## Structure of the repository

-doc :  Directory containing the documentation of the project.
-For example, this directory can contain image, model or text files documenting the implementation and the use of the software.
-These files can be, e.g., from the specification or newly created files.
-Create initial example files in the directory.
+doc :  Directory containing the documentation of the project, requirements documents and images.

 src : Directory containing the source code of the application with all files necessary for development and for building the application.
-Create initial example files in the directory.

 README.md : File explaining the purpose of the software, how to build and use it and the structure of the repository.
 More detailed information is